Overview

 View

-Alaska is excited to be moving to a web-based survey in 2025 to improve the efficiency of our survey administration process.
+Alaska successfully implemented a web-based survey in 2025 to improve the efficiency of our survey administration process.
 We recognize that Alaska schools conduct academic assessments and other surveys online, and youth are more receptive to online platforms.
-The methods for delivering the YRBS surveys today and in the future will ensure responses are anonymous and the resulting information is representative of Alaska’s entire youth population.
+The methods for administering the YRBS today and in the future ensure responses are anonymous and the resulting information is representative of Alaska’s entire youth population.

 Resources